ziglang/zig/README.md

  * Ability to declare dependencies as Git URLS with commit locking (can provide a tag or sha256).
  * Include documentation generator.
- * Shebang line OK so language can be used for "scripting" as well.
  * Compiler exposes itself as a library.
  * Support for all popular architectures and operating systems.